ChitambarLab/SignalingDimension.jl/docs/src/background/signaling_dimension.md

 1. Given the signaling correlations ``\mathbf{P}\in\mathcal{P}^{X \to Y}`` the signaling dimension ``\kappa(\mathbf{P})`` is defined as the smallest integer ``d`` such that ``\mathbf{P} \in \mathcal{C}_d^{X \to Y}``.
 2. Given a quantum channel ``\mathcal{N}`` the signaling dimension ``\kappa(\mathcal{N})`` is the smallest integer ``d`` such that ``\mathcal{Q}_{\mathcal{N}}^{X\to Y}\subset\mathcal{C}_d^{X\to Y}`` for any choice of numbers of classical inputs ``X`` and outputs ``Y``.

-Since the  signaling dimension is defined with respect to the observed signaling correlations, it requires no assumptions to be made about the communication process.
+The  signaling dimension is defined with respect to the observed signaling correlations and requires no assumptions to be made about the communication process.
 Hence the signaling dimension is a device-independent metric.
 The signaling dimension of quantum channels is elaborated upon in the work [ref to paper](broken link).